tanzu-end-to-end/cartographer-workshop/workshop/content/exercises/d04-Running-Supply-Chain.md

 Remember, this is the behavior we are implementing in our new definition:
 ![Cartographer GitOps](images/cartographer-gitops.png)

-Now, we will can revisit our workload:
+Now, we can revisit our workload:

 ```editor:open-file
 file: /home/eduk8s/exercises/workload.yaml